Advice > Consulting

 How we wrote this article

-We talked to six expert consultants from top firms: Bain, Oliver Wyman, EY, and Accenture.
+This article was originally written by two ex-consultants, Max and Jon.
+We also talked to six expert consultants from top firms: Bain, Oliver Wyman, EY, and Accenture.
 Our particular thanks to John, Garvit, Adrian, and Kai for their input.

 Step 1.
 Learn what to expect in a consulting case interview